Summer Day Camp

-The program shall be open to children registered for 4 year old kindergarten through 12 year old children.
-To qualify at age 4, the child must be potty trained.
+The program shall be open to children registered for 5 year old kindergarten through 12 year old children.

 Applications will be accepted on a first come, first serve basis and should be accompanied by a non refundable registration fee of $25.00.
 The Summer Day Camp program will be staffed to maintain a pupil-teacher ratio of 10:1.
 A maximum of 40 children will attend each week.
 Each child will need to preregister for the weeks attending.
 Awaiting list will be taken after the limit is reached until a vacancy occurs.
 Full time kids will be accepted first.